 KJV – engage, (inter-) meddle (with), mingle (self), mortgage, occupy, give pledges, be(-come, put in) surety, undertake.

-We also find one reference, as seen above, in Strong’s 6157 to swarms of flies, mosquitos.
-At first glance, you might not see the connection … but, the fly has been elevated to god level and is worshipped by some peoples… In the Bible this is called Beelzebub or Baalzevov; furthermore, zevov is the Hebrew for fly (2 Kings 1.2).
-From a Biblical point of view, this type of adoration is associated with denounced devil worship (Mark 3.22-23).
+We also find one reference, as seen above, in Strong’s H6157 to swarms of flies, mosquitos.
+At first glance, you might not realize the connection, but people have elevated the fly to god level, and worship it.
+In the Bible, this is called Beelzebub or Baalzevov; furthermore, zevov is the Hebrew for fly (2 Kings 1:2).
+A Biblical point of view considers this type of adoration as devil worship and denounces it.
+(Mark 3:22-23).

 And evening and morning

 In contrast to and following evening is morning.
-It may dawn with the soft glow of rays of light escalating the horizon, dark yielding to light but it is a separate positive progression.
-This action is reflected on the stage.
+It may dawn with the soft glow of rays of light escalating the horizon, dark yielding to light, but it is a separate positive progression.
+On the stage, we see this action reflected.

 בֹּקֶר bôqer bo’-ker; from H1239 (בָּקַר); properly, dawn (as the break of day); generally, morning:

 בָּקַר bâqar baw-kar; a primitive root; properly, to plough, or (generally) break forth, i.e. (figuratively) to inspect, admire, care for, consider:

 KJV – (make) inquire (-ry), (make) search, seek out

 Boker translates morning, and from the alternative words above, also contains the concept of breaking of day, evening dissolving into the morning, the light and warmth emerging, intensifying, engulfing, finally replacing the black and cold.